HaoZhang1018/MAMFS-for-infrared-visible-fusion/README.md

 #### To test :<br>
-, and run "CUDA_VISIBLE_DEVICES=X python demo.py" to test the trained model.
+Run "CUDA_VISIBLE_DEVICES=X python demo.py" to test the trained model.
 You can also directly use the trained model we provide.